spf13/cobra/README.md

 ## PreRun or PostRun Hooks

 It is possible to run functions before or after the main `Run` function of your command.
 The `PersistentPreRun` and `PreRun` functions will be executed before `Run`. `PersistentPostRun` and `PostRun` will be executed after `Run`.
-The `Persistent*Run` functions will be inherrited by children if they do not declare their own.
-These function are run in the following order:
+The `Persistent*Run` functions will be inherited by children if they do not declare their own.
+These functions are run in the following order:

 - `PersistentPreRun`
 - `PreRun`